matteocargnelutti/netlify-functions-session-cookie/README.md

 ## Generating a secret key

-Session cookies are signed using HMAC-SHA256, which requires a secret key of at least 32 bytes of length.
+Session cookies are signed using HMAC SHA256, which requires using a secret key of at least 32 bytes of length.
-You may use this one-liner to generate a random key, once the library is installed:
+This one-liner can be used to generate a random key, once the library is installed:

 ```bash
 node -e "console.log(require('netlify-functions-session-cookie').generateSecretKey())"
 ```

+Use the [`SESSION_COOKIE_SECRET` environment variable](#environment-variables) to give the library access to the secret key.

 [☝️ Back to summary](#summary)